wyarde/gino-keva-list-action/README.md

 # Gino Keva list action

-This action invokes [Gino Keva](https://github.com/philips-software/gino-keva) to list all key/value pairs stored in Git notes
+This action invokes [Gino Keva](https://github.com/philips-software/gino-keva) to list all key/value pairs stored in Git notes.

+To set key/values, the corresponding [gino-keva-set-action](https://github.com/wyarde/gino-keva-set-action) can be used.

 ## Outputs